Polygala tenuifolia 101

 A Public Library of Science Journal study cites preclinical evidence that it “exerts rapid-onset antidepressant effects by modulating glutamatergic synapses in critical brain circuits of depression and may be worthy of further evaluation as a safe substitute to other rapid-onset antidepressants [that] have unacceptable side effects.”

 Therapeutic uses may include support for improved memory, improved focus, and protection against cognitive ailments.
 It has potential as an anti-psychotic and antidepressant, and it and can prevent cocaine-induced behavioral effects.
 It appears to have adaptogenic action on cortisol (the stress hormone).
-It appears to have antioxidant properties and immune system support properties.

 Can you describe the plant?